Skip to contents

 nodes

 number of quadrature nodes (points of integration) used in lms, increased number gives better estimates but slower computation.
-How many is needed, depends on the complexity of the model For simple models you somwhere between 16-24 should be enough, for more complex higher numbers may be needed.
-For models where there is an interaction effects between and endogenous and exogenous variable the number of nodes should at least be 32, but practically (e.g., ordinal/skewed data) more than 32 is recommended.
-In cases, where data is non-normal it might be better to use the qml approach instead.
+How many are needed depends on the complexity of the model.
+For simple models, somewhere between 16-24 nodes should be enough; for more complex models, higher numbers may be needed.
+For models where there is an interaction effect between an endogenous and exogenous variable, the number of nodes should be at least 32, but practically (e.g., ordinal/skewed data), more than 32 is recommended.
+In cases where data is non-normal, it might be better to use the qml approach instead.
 For large numbers of nodes, you might want to change the 'quad.range' argument.

 convergence